At least 24 people died in Buenos Aires last week because of adulterated cocaine that contained carfentanil, an opioid

 Among them was the Paraguayan Joaquín ‘El Paisa’ Aquino who allegedly sold the deadly product.

 On February 4, the National Directorate of Migration ordered the permanent expulsion of El Paisa from Argentina after the judicial procedure comes to an end.
-El Paisa was a fugitive as a resident permit had been denied and an 8-year entry ban had already been ordered against him.
+El Paisa was a fugitive as a residence permit had been denied and an 8-year entry ban had already been ordered against him.

-Five thousands doses of cocaine were found at his place.
+Five thousand doses of cocaine were found at his place.
 He claims the police planted the evidence.

 And a lot of questions are in suspense in this sudden mass intoxication.

 On February 10, the results of two independent studies launched by authorities found the presence of carfentanil in the cocaine samples seized in Tres de Febrero, the district of Buenos Aires where people bought the adulterated cocaine.

 Earlier results ruled out the presence of fentanyl, an opioid sometimes mixed with heroin or used as a substitute.

 Carfentanil, an opioid used by veterinarians on large animals

-Carfentanil is an opioid, a fentanyl derivative 30 times as strong as fentanyl according to Argentine authorities.
+Carfentanil is an opioid, a derivative of fentanyl 30 times as strong as fentanyl according to Argentine authorities.
 It is 10,000 more potent than morphine.

 Carfentanil is an analgesic used in veterinary medicine to anesthetize large animals like bears, elephants or rhinoceros.
 The drug is part of the list of narcotics in Argentina since 2019.

 In the United States, the manufacturer withdrew its application to the Food and Drug Administration for commercialization.
 Companies are discontinuing the marketing of opioid products meant for animals in the context of the opioid crisis in the country “with the goal of avoiding the possibility of products being obtained or used illegally”, the FDA noted.
 According to the FDA, carfentanil is 100 times more potent than fentanyl.

-It is not known if the cocaine was cut to increase the quantity of drug to sell.
-Another theory at the beginning of the crisis was that rivals purposely sold adulterated cocaine at competitors’ spots to damage their reputation.
+It is not known if the cocaine was cut to increase the quantity of drugs to sell.
+Another theory at the beginning of the crisis was that rivals purposely sold adulterated cocaine at competitors’ spots to damage their reputations.